 What is stillbirth?

 A stillbirth is the death of a baby before or during delivery.
 Both miscarriage and stillbirth are terms describing pregnancy loss, but they differ according to when the loss occurs.
-There is no universally accepted definition of when a fetal death is called a stillbirth, and the meaning of this term varies internationally.
+There is no universally accepted definition of when fetal death is called a stillbirth, and the meaning of this term varies internationally.
 This lack of a consistent definition of stillbirth often makes it difficult to compare data on how frequently it occurs.

-In the United States, a miscarriage usually refers to a fetal loss less than 20 weeks after a woman becomes pregnant, and a stillbirth refers to a loss 20 or more weeks after a woman becomes pregnant.
+In the United States, a miscarriage usually refers to a fetal loss less than 20 weeks after a woman becomes pregnant, and a stillbirth refers to a loss at 20 or more weeks after a woman becomes pregnant.

 Stillbirth is further classified as either early, late, or term.